Summer Science Academy

 The Canterbury Summer Science Academy is a partnership between Canterbury and the Joint School of Nanosciance and nanoengineering (JSNN).
-The one-week, all-day summer camp is free for up to 14 GUilford County Schools students every summer.
-This will be the third year of the camp; 2017 camp is July 24-28.
+The one-week, all-day summer camp is free for up to 14 Guilford County Schools students every summer.
+This will be the fourth year of the camp; 2018 camp is July 9-13.

 “This partnership uses the best of each school.
 Canterbury offers expertise in educating adolescents and the facilities in our new Science and Technology Center.
 JSNN brings world-renowned professors, graduate students, and research projects.
 Together, we can enrich education for students who might not otherwise have the opportunity for a summer science program,” said camp director Nicole Schutt.

 Rising 9th graders in the Guilford County Public Schools can apply and will be chosen by an admission committee.
 Students will return for a week every summer for the next three years.
-A new group of 9th graders will be added every year, so that by 2018, there will be four different, one-week, science academies for students in 9th, 10th, 11th and 12th grades.
+Since its start in summer 2016, the camp has added a new group of 9th graders every year, so that this summer, there will be four different, one-week, science academies for students in 9th, 10th, 11th and 12th grades.
 Themes and projects will change every summer based on the work being done at JSNN.
-The summer 2015 camp focused on the nanoscience of plants (moving molecules within plants and plant cells), and hydroponics (growing plants in just water and nutrients).
+Past camps have focused on the nanoscience of plants (moving molecules within plants and plant cells), and hydroponics (growing plants in just water and nutrients).

 Students begin the day at Canterbury in Canterbury's Science and Technology Center learning broad scientific knowledge, skills, and practices with hands-on projects.
 The students eat lunch at Canterbury then go to the JSNN Building at the Gateway University Research Park on East Lee Street to work with graduate students on their own research questions and problems.
 Canterbury provides transportation to JSSN.